bboayes7/aquila-server/README.md

 		* `USE aquila;`
 	* Paste the aquila-tables.ddl
 	* Run the query
+6. Prepopulate database with users
+	* Create new query
+	* Run aquila-inserts.sql found in `src/main/scripts`
-6. Run AquilaServerApplication.java as java application
+7. Run AquilaServerApplication.java as java application
-7. Begin testing requests
+8. Begin testing requests

 ## Test procedure
 If you have made any modifications to the models, you need to re-create the schema.